Dallas County Domestic Partners Program

 Unless a domestic partner qualifies as a dependent according to the IRS definition, all subsidies are not deducted on a pre-tax basis.
 The employee may have to pay taxes on the amount of money the County contributes for the subsidy.
 Flexible Spending Accounts cannot be used to cover the medical expenses of a domestic partner and/or a domestic partner’s children.

-The Chart below shows the amount Dallas County currently contribute to each employee for its dependent coverage for the PPO plan (lowest cost plan) and is based on the tier level selected.
+The Chart below shows the amount Dallas County currently contribute to each employee for its dependent coverage for the HDHP (lowest cost plan) and is based on the tier level selected.

 |Type of Program - Tier Level